fort mason night market

 wave-activated acoustic sculpture on the water in the Marina District

-Not a concert in the traditional sense, but definitely one of San Francisco’s most unique outdoor listening experiences in which Mother Nature and artistic ingenuity set the stage.
+It’s not music in the traditional definition of the word, but the Wave Organ is definitely one of San Francisco’s most unique outdoor listening experiences, in which Mother Nature and artistic ingenuity choose the notes.

 The Wave Organ uses a network of pipes embedded into a jetty to amplify the sound of the tides and bay water moving beneath your feet.
 Visit during high tide for the best effect, and stay for views of Alcatraz and the Golden Gate Bridge.